 Standard commercial containers range in size from 2 to 8 cubic yards.

 Landfills are the main disposal method for solid waste in North America.
 The operation and closure activities of a solid waste landfill include excavation, construction of liners and complex air and liquid monitoring and control systems, continuous spreading and compaction of waste, application of approved daily cover, and final capping and monitoring of the landfill.
 These operations are carefully planned to maintain environmentally safe conditions and to maximize the use of the area of the landfill that can be filled with waste or airspace.
 On average, we have more than 40 years of life remaining at our landfills, excluding potential expansions.
 Landfill markets are highly localized, however.
 The fees charged at landfills, called “tipping fees,” are based on factors like competition as well as the type and weight or volume of waste deposited.

 There are different types of landfills to handle different types of waste.
-The most abundant type is municipal solid waste (MSW), which is the trash generated by people and businesses.
-There also are more strictly regulated landfills for hazardous waste.
-In addition, we have specific protocol for handling construction and demolition waste and special waste, as they all require special handling.
+The most abundant type handled by Waste Management is municipal solid waste (MSW), which is the trash generated by people and businesses.
+There are more strictly regulated landfills for hazardous waste.
+In addition, we have specific protocol for handling construction and demolition waste and special waste.